keamncube/keamncube.github.io/Projects.md

 ---

-# Macroprudential regulation

-<p align="justify"> Research in this section focuses on understanding and investigating the role of bank regulation, particularly (macro) prudential in influencing banking sector behaviour    </p>
 <!-- Replace the text and the hiperlink for your papers.
 The hyperlink is a replication of the text but is lowercased and the whitespace " " is replaced with a "-".
 Only words are replication, not punctuation. -->
 * [Regulation and bank lending in South Africa: A narrative index approach](#regulation-and-bank-lending-in-south-africa-a-narrative-index-approach)
 * [Bank lending and macroprudential regulation: A narrative approach](#bank-lending-and-macroprudential-regulation-a-narrative-approach)